heathbrew/GAN-for-SmilingFaces-Generation-Projects/README.md

 - Generate high-quality smiling face images
 - Assess the diversity and realism of generated images
-- Measure the performance of the GAN model in terms of image quality
+- Measure the performance of the GAN model in terms of image quality I see there is an issue with the formatting of the link.
+Here's the corrected link:

 ## Link to Project Repository

-You can find the project repository [link]([https://github.com/heathbrew/Build-Basic-Generative-Adversarial-Networks-GANs-/blob/main/5.C1W4B_Controllable_Generation.ipynb](https://github.com/heathbrew/Generative-Adversarial-Network-GAN-for-MNIST-Digit-Generation-Projects/blob/main/5.C1W4B_Controllable_Generation.ipynb)https://github.com/heathbrew/Generative-Adversarial-Network-GAN-for-MNIST-Digit-Generation-Projects/blob/main/5.C1W4B_Controllable_Generation.ipynb).
+You can find the project repository [here](https://github.com/heathbrew/Generative-Adversarial-Network-GAN-for-MNIST-Digit-Generation-Projects/blob/main/5.C1W4B_Controllable_Generation.ipynb).